 In Devil Survivor, God's really trying to fix things and while He's got the heavy artillery in reserve, He's also doing His level best to help humanity put the demons back in their box without going Knight Templar.
 He also gave Cain eternal life to give him time to repent and atone for the slaying of Abel.That one sort of backfired, but God's intentions (if we take Remiel's word for it) were good.

 Played for drama in Final Fantasy XIII-2.
 Etro is a kind figure and gives magical power without making the receiver a slave in exchange.
 However, the gifts she gives people suck because they're Cast From Life Span and her Divine Intervention to save the heroes in XIII-1 causes many of the problems in this one, like retconning Lightning out of existence.
 To put it lightly, this may be SE's darkest game yet.

 In stark contrast to how most deities are portrayed in the series, Cosmos genuinely tries her best to defeat overwhelming evil and pulls off not one but twoHeroic Sacrifices.

-Sacrifice: James is the nicest guy there is, he's the only god who isn't evil, or looking for war.
-But when push comes to shove, he pushes back hard.
+James is the nicest guy there is and he's the only god who isn't evil, or looking for war.
+When push comes to shove, he pushes back hard.